Tips for vocal health

 - Spice isn't always nice: Eating spicy foods can lead to acid reflux, meaning stomach acid rises up your esophagus and into the throat, which can damage your voice.
-For some people, foods that are high fat or contain mint can also cause reflux, so you may want to be careful of these foods as well.
+For some people, foods that are high in fat or contain mint can also cause reflux, so you may want to be wary of these foods as well.

 - Gain with whole grains: …as well as fruits, and vegetables.
 All three of these types of foods contain plenty of vitamin A, vitamin C and vitamin E that keep your body and throat healthy.

-- Keep it down, no hoarse-ing around: Avoid yelling or straining your voice in loud places.
+- Keep it down, no hoarse-ing around: Try to avoid yelling or straining your voice in loud places.
 If you need to amplify your voice, instead consider using a microphone.
 You might also whisper as little as possible, because that can also strain your voice.
 When singing, it is recommended that you stay in a pitch that feels comfortable, as going too far out of your vocal range can cause damage.
 If your voice becomes hoarse, try to speak as little as possible.
 For tips on how to get your voice back if this occurs, you can check out I lost my voice — Now what? in the Go Ask Alice! archives.